Tihitnaabraham/Product-Documentation/README.md

 ### Dynamic Pricing Calculation

-- For quantity specified (e.g., 50kg), RenewIt calculates total price using their system per kilogram.
+- For quantity specified (e.g., 50kg), RenewIt calculates the total price using their system per kilogram.
-- Total price is shown before acceptance so you know exact cost.
+- The total price is shown before acceptance, so you know the exact cost.

 ### Completing Payment with M-Pesa Prompt-to-Pay